ED injection therapy starts with a supervised in-office test dose, technique training, and a clear emergency plan.

 Injection therapy

-Men with poor pill response or contraindications.
+Men with poor pill response or contraindications who can follow dosing and emergency instructions.

 Vacuum device